Implicit self-consistent electrolyte model in plane-wave density-functional theory: Theoretical framework

-where $c_i (\vec r)$ is the concentration of ionic species $i$ with charge $z_i q$, and $q$ is the elementary charge.
-The concentration of ionic species, $c_i$, is given by a Boltzmann factor of the electrostatic energy\cite{honig} and modulated in the interface region by the shape function, $S(n(\vec r))$,
+where $c_i (\vec r)$ is the concentration of ionic species $i$, $z_i$, denotes the charge state, and $q$ is the elementary charge.
+The concentration of ionic species, $c_i$, is given by a Boltzmann factor of the electrostatic energy\cite{honig} and modulated in the interface region by the shape function, $\zeta(n(\vec r))$,